Shell Scripting Practical - Functions, Arrays, and File Operation Techniques

 cleanup

-log "System backup process completed"
+log "System backup completed"

 Example 2: Log Monitoring Script